Downloadable PDF version of the handbook HERE

 Informal uniform for all choirs/beginning choir uniform:

-- If your child chooses to wear a T-shirt under his/her choir shirt, it must have a v-neck.
+If your child chooses to wear a T-shirt under his/her choir shirt, it must not be visible.

 7th and 8th grade Treble Choirs:

 Choir dress to be checked out from the choir department

 Black dress shoes- must have a closed toe and heel.
 Shoes should not have more than an inch heel.
 These shoe specifications are strictly for your child’s safety.

 Black dress pants and a long-sleeved white shirt, vest, and bowtie will be rented from the choir department.

 Continue to the next page for an outline of the Behavior Contract for competitive ensembles.

 I understand that being a member of the Lopez Choir is a privilege and a serious commitment.
 Due to the large headcount of our program and the important nature of our events, it is important that we consistently work as a team.
 Maintaining positive and active participation in class, treating each student and the director with kindness and respect, as well as preparing for and attending our events are characteristics required of every Lopez choir member.

 The safety, growth, and musical advancement of all students in choir are directly affected by their classmates.
 Therefore, all students will abide by the class rules consistently (all rules and expectations are outlined in our handbook,) or they will be assigned consequences appropriate to each situation.